 The landscape design philosophy recognises, inter alia, the current trends in the new home owners demographic.
 It is accepted that there will be a strong trend of responding to an increased community expectation of a range of active and passive recreational uses.
-This will include a range of site specific children play facilities across the site (to future detail).
-Pedestrian and cycle movement will also be addressed to the wider landscape and surrounding communities including legible connections and cycle locking facilities.
+This will include a range of site specific children play facilities across the site.
+Pedestrian and cycle movement will also be addressed to the wider landscape and surrounding communities including legible connections.